Abdominal CT: Basics

 How to speak like a radiologist

-Learning abdominal Computer tomography (CT) can feel a little overwhelming, almost like speaking a different language.
+Learning abdominal computed tomography (CT) can feel a little overwhelming, almost like speaking a different language.
 As you review and interpret more and more CT images, you will become increasingly comfortable with the terminology and more familiar with what normal and abnormal findings look like.

-Here we review the basics of attenuation, enhancement and orientation
+Here we review the basics of attenuation, enhancement and orientation.

 What is Attenuation?